Mohamed-Elmessiry/Mohamed-Elmessiry/README.md

 Hi, I am Mohamed Elmessiry , a Full Stack Developer.

-I am coming from a Finance background, new to the Tech industry, was fascinated by how the industry is evolving and growing, also how it's impacting every aspect of people's lifes.
+I am coming from a Finance background, new to the Tech industry, was fascinated by how the industry is evolving and growing, also how it's impacting every aspect of people's life's.
 This helped me make a decision regarding switching my career path to Web Development.

 Personally, my passion comes from building fun and recreational apps